 TLC’s Case Managers and Nurse Cindy will work with individuals via email and phone to assess and process all requests.

 Last names A-L: Rachael Collins, 719-481-4864 x102, email@example.com

 Last names M-Z: Joseph Figueroa, 719-481-4864 x112, firstname.lastname@example.org

 New client inquiries: Jessica Nahapetian, 719-481-4864, x117, email@example.com

 Nurse Cindy: Cindy Stickel, 719-481-4864 x103, CindyStickel@centura.org

-Effective Tuesday, March 17, 2020, TLC has changed how we are serving clients.
-We are using remote service options to provide supplemental groceries services, medical assistance services, and financial assistance services.
+TLC has changed how we are serving clients.
+We are using remote and no-contact service options to provide grocery services, financial assistance services, and medical assistance services.
 This change in service significantly limits the number of individuals onsite at TLC.

 We are still relying on the support of our valued TLC volunteers to implement these changes and have implemented specific health and safety protocol for all TLC volunteers who continue to serve onsite at TLC.